skazsi/skazsi.github.io/_books/atomic-habits.md

 - It delivers what it promises
 - Well-structured, informative, interesting
 - Let the reader better understand themselves
-- It widened my overall knowledge.
+- It widened my overall knowledge

 What I didn't like much:
 - Nothing